romanjrdykyj/select2dot1/README.md

 #### **Use global settings to customize all components of Select2dot1 widget**

 You can pass global settings to Select2dot1 widget.
-Global settings will be used by all components of Select2dot1 widget.
+Global settings will be used by the components of Select2dot1 widget.

-In this example we will customize mainColor and fontFamily for all components of Select2dot1 widget.
+In the following example you will be shown how to customize mainColor and fontFamily for all the components of Select2dot1 widget.

 ```dart
 Select2dot1(